gustaveroussy/EaCoN/README.md

 ## **QUICK NEWS**

 ### **2018-12-03 : v0.3.4-1 _(PostRoscovite)_ is out !**
-- CORR : SNP6.Process(), CSHD.Process() : Edited code to handle changes in the rcnorm package, to discard the "chromosomes" package dependency.
+* CORR : SNP6.Process(), CSHD.Process() : Edited code to handle changes in the rcnorm package, to discard the "chromosomes" package dependency.
-- MOD : Removed some dependencies (already called by other dependencies, like copynumber from sequenza)
+* MOD : Removed some dependencies (already called by other dependencies, like 'copynumber' from 'sequenza') to make installation easier and more convenient.
-- MOD : Edited the README.md (rewrote the INSTALL section)
+* MOD : Edited the README.md (rewrote the INSTALL section)
+* MOD : WES.Bin() : Added support for BAI files that have the exact same rootname as BAM files (instead of rootname.bam.bai only)
+* MOD : Added "call. = FALSE" top all stop() calls

 ### **2018-10-30 : v0.3.4 _(Papy60)_ is out !**